 There is no debating that a diet including fruit and vegetables is beneficial for us.
-Fruits and vegetables are packed with nutrients inclduding vitamins, minerals, fibre and antioxidants.
+Munch really likes to write and share information on fruits and vegetables.
+We have previously written loads of posts on the health benefits of individual fruits and vegetables like broccoli, tomatoes and oranges.
+Fruits and vegetables are packed with nutrients including vitamins, minerals, fibre and antioxidants.
+You can learn more about preparing and storing fresh vegetables here.

 At this time of year fresh fruit and vegetables are abundant, and cheap.
 But what about when they are not affordable?
 Not in season?
 Or not available?
 Is frozen, fresh?